 - Electronystagmography (ENG) – evaluates the part of the inner ear controlling balance.
 Usually performed on individuals who experience dizziness or balance problem.

 - Auditory Processing Testing (APD/CAPD) – evaluates how the brain perceives or understands what the ear sends.
-Many times, this test is recommended for children who experience attention or learning problems, or adults who have normal ear function but still have “hearing” difficulty.
+Many times, this test is recommended for adults who have normal ear function but still have “hearing” difficulty.